History: First Issued: July 9, 2013. Last updated: July 25, 2023

 3.2 The NC State Accreditation Liaison is responsible for assisting the University in complying with the SACSCOC Policy and Procedures on Substantive Change.

-3.3 Under the guidance of the Provost, the Deans of the Colleges, Dean of the Division of Academic and Student Affairs (DASA) and Dean of the Graduate School are responsible for:
+3.3 Under the guidance of the Provost, the Deans of the Colleges, Dean of the Division of Academic and Student Affairs (DASA), Dean of the Graduate School, Vice Chancellor for Finance and Administration, and the Vice Chancellor and General Counsel are responsible for:

 3.3.1 Recognizing pending substantive changes;